 3. New Relic

-New Relic Infrastructure's on-host integration monitors Kubernetes' container orchestration layer.
-It gathers metrics that keep track of data and metadata for nodes, Namespaces, Deployments, ReplicaSets, Pods, and containers, allowing you to fully keep track of the hosts and front- and back-end applications running within your Kubernetes clusters.
+New Relic Infrastructure’s on-host integration monitors Kubernetes’ container orchestration layer.
+This Kubernetes monitoring tool gathers metrics that keep track of data and metadata for nodes, Namespaces, Deployments, ReplicaSets, Pods, and containers, allowing you to fully keep track of the hosts and front- and back-end applications running within your Kubernetes clusters.

 Using pre-built dashboards, you can dig into Kubernetes data and metadata.
 In their Kubernetes setups, teams can use cluster explorer to investigate errors, bottlenecks, and other strange behavior more quickly.